CP1404/Practicals/prac_07/README.md

 print(date.strftime("%d/%m/%Y"))
 ```

-Is this exercise to big?
+Is this exercise too big?
 Will it take too long?
 Probably.
 Be systematic, thoughtful, use the patterns you've learned, copy from previous examples... be efficient.
 Not every student can do every task in every subject.
 Some things are challenging and that's OK.